More than 5.5 million adults in the UK fell victim to identity fraud in the last 12 months

 Balancing fraud prevention and friction during 'The Great Switch'

-The report reveals that around two thirds (66%) of European consumers signed up to at least one new online account in the past 12 months, with 67% doing the same in the in the UK.
+The report reveals that around two thirds (66%) of European consumers signed up to at least one new online account in the past 12 months, with 67% doing the same in the UK.

 The research reveals that when signing up for a new account, consumers think it's important that the process is easy (99%), secure (98%) and quick (97%).